 Subparagraph 403.067(7)(a)9., F.S., requires local governments within a BMAP to develop WWTF plans to be adopted as part of nutrient BMAPs no later than July 1, 2025, if DEP identifies domestic wastewater as contributors of at least 20% of point source or nonpoint source nutrient pollution or if DEP determines remediation is necessary to achieve the TMDL.
 The WWTF plans must be developed by each local government in cooperation with DEP, WMDs, and public and private domestic wastewater facilities within the jurisdiction of the local government.
-Each local government's wastewater treatment plan for this BMAP must contain the information outlined in Final Order 23-0118 for each existing or proposed domestic wastewater facility in the local government's jurisdiction.
+Each local government's wastewater treatment plan for this BMAP must contain the information outlined in Final Order 23-0125 for each existing or proposed domestic wastewater facility in the local government's jurisdiction.
+The WWTF plans are incorporated into this BMAP through the related management actions listed in this section and those in Appendix B. Copies will be made available upon request subject to any public records requirements.